amrwheab/maids-quiz/README.md

 ### What the project consist of?

 the project consist of
-1 - users page with header that includes search bar and the page it self includes some cardes of users that is paginated by paginator on the end of the page .
+1 - users page with header that includes search bar and the page it self includes some cardes of users that is paginated by paginator on the end of the page . <br>
-2 - user page that contains details of the user and to access it you should click on card on users page or by searching by ID on header of page .
+2 - user page that contains details of the user and to access it you should click on card on users page or by searching by ID on header of page . <br>

 ### What I used for project?
-1 - primeng for UI library.
+1 - primeng for UI library. <br>
-2 - primeicons.
+2 - primeicons. <br>
-3 - bootstrap grid system.
+3 - bootstrap grid system. <br>
-4 - ngrx for state managment of users.
+4 - ngrx for state managment of users. <br>

 ### What angular features that I used?
-1 - Angular routing.
+1 - Angular routing. <br>
-2 - Angular service.
+2 - Angular service. <br>
-3 - Angular interceptor.
+3 - Angular interceptor. <br>
-4 - Angular shared module.
+4 - Angular shared module. <br>
-5 - Angular custom directives.
+5 - Angular custom directives. <br>
-6 - Angular animations.
+6 - Angular animations. <br>

 ### How to install project locally and see it on localhost?
 1 - open cmd in the prefered path on your disk.